rswinkle/PortableGL/README.md

 	...
 	All tests passed

-You can look in testing/test_output to see the png's generating by run_tests which are compared with those in testing/expected_output.
+You can look in testing/test_output to see the png's generated `run_tests` which are compared with those in testing/expected_output.

 For the rest, on Debian/Ubuntu based distributions you can install SDL2 using the following command: